 How is Selling a Home in Probate Different from Non-Probate?

-- When the probate court appoints a person the executor of an estate that person becomes an officer of the court.
+- When the probate court appoints a person as the executor of an estate that person becomes an officer of the court.
 They must follow the probate process.

 - If the deceased person died without a Will, the person appointed gets issued Letters of Administration.